Travel and Re-Entry Documents

 If you plan to leave the U.S. to visit another country, you must have the following documents to return to the U.S. and continue your education at Bethel University.

-A nonimmigrant student must have an F-1 visa to be considered for entry into the U.S.; however, having one does not guarantee you will be allowed in.
-When you present your passport with an F-1 visa in it at the border, an immigration officer will determine whether or not you can officially enter the U.S.
+A nonimmigrant student must have an F-1 Visa to be considered for entry into the U.S.; however, having one does not guarantee you will be allowed in.
+When you present your passport with and F-1 Visa in it at the border, an immigration officer will determine whether or not you can officially enter the U.S.

 Form I-20 Certificate of Eligibility

-- Form I-20 will be used at the time of entry into the U.S.
+Form I-20, your F-1 student visa, and your passport will be needed at the time of entry and re-entry into the U.S.

-- You must keep the original I-20 and any additional I-20 forms that are issued to you.
+You must keep the original I-20 and any additional I-20s that are issued to you.
 Be sure that your I-20 is always valid during your stay in the U.S.

-- If you will not complete your program of studies by the date in, you will need to extend your program end date on your I-20 by contacting the International Student Affairs Coordinator two to three weeks before the program end date for instructions on how to extend your program.
+If you will not complete your program of studies by the Program End Date shown on your form I-20, you need to extend your Program End Date by contacting the International Student Affairs Coordinator two to three weeks before the program end date for instructions on how to extend your program.

 Evidence of Valid Immigration Status